 The process of getting rescued is the same as you are searching for food and weapons, searching for an item that warrants your survivors to be rescued.
 But the number of turns needed for an individual to search for an item can take up to 10 turns or more, even then it won’t be the item that you need.
 Given that the value of such an item is so valuable, make no mistake in knowing that you will take hundreds or even thousands of turns just to find it due to you shuffling back and forth to your base just to store the items that you have found from trying to find the item you needed to justify your rescue.

 Z DAWN | GoldenGod Games

 Other than the obvious grind, a minor inconvenience that I have in Z Dawn would be it’s UI.
 It would be nice to have a text indicator, specifying the items my survivors have found from scavenging instead of a visual representation of the category that item belongs to.
 Along with a text indicating the result of an item being scrapped.
 Although it’s minor, it’s a nice QOL improvement to have.

 At its core, Z Dawn is a survival management game, and only a subset of gamers would truly appreciate the experience Z Dawn brings because of that.
 But surviving for too long, you will see what Z Dawn truly is.

 Rate: 7.0 out of 10

 Price: $10 (or your region equivalent)

-Additional Comments: The key to Z Dawn is provided by courtesy of the developers from GoldenGod Games.
+Additional Comments: The key to Z Dawn is provided by the courtesy of the developers from GoldenGod Games.